 Make reservations for the number of Scouts you anticipate attending at $10 per Scout.
 There is no minimum number of Scouts necessary to make a troop reservation.

-The fee for summer camp will be announced in October.
-We encourage every troop to use the camper savings plan, which allows the Scout to save $10 on the total fee if the full fee is paid by May 1, 2013.
+The fee for summer camp will be $250.00.
+We encourage every troop to use the camper savings plan, which allows the Scout to save $15 on the total fee if the full fee is paid by March 3, 2014.

 On Oct.
-15, 2012, the summer camp sign-up lottery was be held.
+15, the summer camp sign-up lottery will be held.
 The number of every troop that completed a reservation form and submitted a $10 per Scout reservation fee will be in the lottery.

 When a troop's number is drawn, the reservation form is checked and the first available date on the form is assigned.
 If all choices on the troop's reservation are taken, we will contact whomever is listed on the application as the person who can make another choice.
 He or she will then select another date or camp, before we contact the next troop.
 If no one can be reached or a decision is not made, then we must continue with the lottery.